revaldianggara/Predictive-Analytics-for-Ecommerce/README.md

 conda create --name skilvul python=3.11 conda activate skilvul
 ```
-You can change the <skilvul> as you like
+You can change the env {skilvul} as you like

 3. Install dependencies.
 ```